Aus-PRC energy trade & tech cooperation | WEBINAR

 This raises a number of questions: How will the PRC’s domestic climate change and energy policies affect Australia?
 What are the opportunities and challenges for energy trade and technology cooperation between Australia and the PRC?
 What impact are political tensions in the bilateral relationship having upon energy trade and technology cooperation?

-The Australia-China Relations Institute at the University of Technology Sydney (UTS:ACRI), in partnership with the International Society for Energy Transition Studies (ISETS), hosted a webinar with 10-minute presentations by Dr Xiujian Peng, Senior Research Fellow, Centre of Policy Studies, Victoria University; Dr Jorrit Gosens, Fellow, Crawford School of Public Policy, ANU; and Mr Anthony Coles, Chair, Net Zero Working Group, Australia-China Business Council (ACBC) in a session chaired by Professor Xunpeng Shi, UTS:ACRI Research Principal, to discuss these questions and more.
+The Australia-China Relations Institute at the University of Technology Sydney (UTS:ACRI), in partnership with the International Society for Energy Transition Studies (ISETS), hosted a webinar with 10-minute presentations by Dr Xiujian Peng, Senior Research Fellow, Centre of Policy Studies, Victoria University; Dr Jorrit Gosens, Fellow, Crawford School of Public Policy, Australian National University; and Mr Anthony Coles, Chair, Net Zero Working Group, Australia China Business Council (ACBC) in a session chaired by Professor Xunpeng Shi, UTS:ACRI Research Principal, to discuss these questions and more.
 The presentations were followed by audience Q&A.

 About the speakers

 Xiujian Peng is a Senior Research Fellow at the Centre of Policy Studies (CoPS) at Victoria University.
 She has extensive experience in the development and application of large-scale computable general equilibrium (CGE) models.
 She has been involved in the development of CHINAGEM - the widely used CGE model of the Chinese Economy.
 She has led and completed many research projects which cover various economic issues in China.
 As a principal researcher, she has provided consulting services to governments, research institutions, and universities in many countries such as the United States, China, Australia, South Korea and Thailand.

 Dr Jorrit Gosens